hp35/adifstats/README.md

      `countryhistogram(qsos, txmode="FT8", freqband="all", numCountries=30)`),
      in two modes:

-        a.
-Histogram of number of qso:s country-wise:
+         - Histogram of number of qso:s country-wise:
            Sorts the dictionary of worked countries in descending order ands keep the highest numCountries ones.
 When creating the sorted dictionary, we rely on that dictionaries preserve insertion order since Python 3.7+.

-        b.
-Histogram of accumulated worked distance country-wise:
+         - Histogram of accumulated worked distance country-wise:
            Sorts the dictionary of accumulated distances in descending order and keeps the highest numCountries ones.
 Again, when creating the sorted dictionary, we rely on that dictionaries